The Ethics of Presence in Tension

 Purpose Without Forcing

 This stance does not deny purpose; it denies that purpose can be manufactured.
 When purpose is imposed, a “why” is created to justify the present.
-This is performance, not discovery.
+This is performance.

-Genuine purpose is not reached; it is recognised.
-It appears only when life is not being used to prove something.
-It is the clarity that settles over a life lived with integrity, revealing itself as a fact rather than a goal.
+Purpose is not reached; it is recognised.
+It appears when life is not being used to prove something.
+It settles as a fact of experience rather than a target to pursue.

 Internal and Inherited Weight